 Appropriate database products range in price from no money at all to thousands of dollars.
 You can set up a database of your own in Excel or Microsoft Access, but the advantage of using actual contact management software is that many of the fields that you need for customer tracking, sales, marketing, and project management are already set up for you.
 Here are a few you might consider:

 Made especially for the home improvement contracting and remodeling business, ImproveIt!
-360 manages customers, tracks leads, records appointments, notes job quotes, and plans sales and marketing campaigns.
-This software even integrates with Microsoft Office applications, Microsoft Outlook, QuickBooks, Zillow and Google Maps.
+360 manages customers, tracks lead, records appointments notes job quotes, and plans sales and marketing campaigns.
+This software even integrates with Microsoft Office applications, Microsoft Outlook, QuickBooks, Zillow, and Google Maps.
 Priced at $65 a month per user, this software centralizes information that you'll need.
 It's particularly appropriate for the home improvement industry as the fields are already customized for you.

 Whichever one you choose should be intuitive and easy to use.
 You don't need to start out with an expensive product with capabilities you are not yet ready for, so choose one that meets your current needs and offers some room to grow.